 Jeffrey Scott Doebler is the conductor for the MCMB, and Quincy Ford is the assistant conductor.
 Dr. Doebler serves as director of music education and bands at Valparaiso University.
 He is a past president of the Indiana Bandmasters Association and the Indiana Music Education Association.
 He is founder and conductor of Windiana: Professional Concert Band of Northwest Indiana.
 Mr. Ford, principal saxophone in the MCMB, is retired director of bands from Michigan City High School.

-The eighth concert of the 153rd season of the Michigan City Municipal Band (MCMB) will be held Thursday, July 29, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.
+The tenth and final concert of the 153rd season of the Michigan City Municipal Band (MCMB) will be held Thursday, August 12, 7:30p, at the Guy F. Foreman Bicentennial Amphitheater in Washington Park.

-The Free Lance March by John Philip Sousa
+The Belle of Chicago March by John Philip Sousa

 Beau Monde by Jack Stamp